martin-majlis/Wikipedia-API/README.rst

 How To See Underlying API Call
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have problems with retrieving data you can get URL of undrerlying API call.
+If you have problems with retrieving data you can get the URL of the underlying API call.
 This will help you determine if the problem is in the library or somewhere else.

 .. code-block:: python